Witch, Thy Name Is "Fury"

 Molly refused to follow her mother's advice, though.
 Sure, she tried not to needle Lucy for dating that awful Malfoy man, but she did her best to keep an eye on things.
 What got to Molly, though, wasn't that Lucy was happy.
 It was that Lucy…hadn't screwed up since being with Draco.
 She hadn't even screwed up being with Draco.

 Somewhere, deep down inside where Molly would never admit it, a nagging feeling told the elder daughter of Percy Weasley that she was jealous of her sister's good fortune.

-Molly quieted those thoughts, though, and worked on focusing her attention to her duties in the Department of Magical Accidents and Catastrophes.
+Molly quieted those thoughts, though, and worked on focusing her attention on her duties in the Department of Magical Accidents and Catastrophes.
 She was a trainee at the Obliviator Headquarters and thus still learning the ropes.
 However, being her father's daughter, she was quickly climbing up the ranks.
-She'd only been in the sub-department for three years (she had joined straight out of Hogwarts) and already she was well in line to become her boss', Timothy Johnston, second-hand-man…err, woman.
+She'd only been in the sub-department for three years—she had joined straight out of Hogwarts—and already she was well in line to become her boss', Timothy Johnston, second-hand-man…er, woman.
 But being Junior Minister was still just a little bit out of her reach.
-She needed more experience first and then she would be able to seek the title she so desired.
+She needed more experience first, and then she would be able to seek the title she so desired.

 Meaning she couldn't be bothered to deal with anyone, especially anyone's love life…or so she tried telling herself.

 Ever since she was little, Molly had always been the reliable one.
 Not only could her sister and cousins count on her to nag them, but they could also go to her for advice.
 Rose was smart, too, but Molly was the real brain of their generation.
 And Molly was always there.
 She'd been teased about being an old maid, but Molly only ever brushed it off.
 She was always there for them, which meant that Molly couldn't resist helping anyone.